 11) A subroutine can contain nested form and endform blocks.
 (T/F)

 12) What are the different types of parameters?

 Ans.
 Formal Parameters: Parameters, which are defined during the definition of subroutine with the FORM statement.
 Actual Parameters: Parameters which are specified during the call of a subroutine with the PERFORM statement.

 13) How can one distinguish between different kinds of parameters?

 - Input parameters are used to pass data to subroutines.

 - Output parameters are used to pass data from subroutines.

 14) What are the different methods of passing data?

 - Calling by reference: During a subroutine call, only the address of the actual parameter is transferred to the formal parameters.
 The formal parameter has no memory of its own, and we work with the field of the calling program within the subroutine.
-If we change the formal parameter, the field contents in the calling program also changes.
+If we change the formal parameter, the field contents in the calling program also change.

 - Calling by value: During a subroutine call, the formal parameters are created as copies of the actual parameters.
-The formal parameters have memory of their own.
+The formal parameters have a memory of their own.
 Changes to the formal parameters have no effect on the actual parameters.